zhanghb97/zhanghb97.github.io/Index.md

 MLIR is a revolutionary multi-level intermediate representation and compiler infrastructure that provides reusable and extensible mechanisms.
 RISC-V is open-sourced instruction set architecture with a modular design, allowing custom extensions.
 MLIR and RISC-V have extensible concepts for domain-specific design and maximize the reuse of base parts.
 We thus particularly embrace the MLIR and RISC-V ecosystems for our framework and believe MLIR is a perfect companion for compiler development towards the RISC-V backend.
 As for the DSL frontend support, we do not have a clear plan and looking forward to more discussion.

 Our work is still in the very early stages, and we are currently exploring IR-level optimization and building infrastructures.
-For more information, please see our work plan and open projects.
+For more information, please see our [documents](https://github.com/buddy-compiler/buddy-mlir/tree/main/docs) and [open projects](./Pages/OpenProjects.md).

 ## Overview